EjupiAlked/sorting-algorithms/README.md

 # SortingAlgorithms
-This repository will be used to upload sorting algorithms using C language.
+This repository will be used to upload implementation of sorting algorithms using C language.